MicrosoftDocs/azure-devops-docs/docs/pipelines/policies/retention.md

 <h2 id="release">Release retention</h2>

 The release retention policies for a release pipeline determine how long a release and the build linked to it are retained.
 Using these policies, you can control **how many days** you want to keep each release after it has been last modified or deployed and the **minimum number of releases** that should be retained for each pipeline.
-The retention timer on a release is reset every time a release is modified or deployed to an environment.
+The retention timer on a release is reset every time a release is modified or deployed to a stage.
 The minimum number or releases to retain setting takes precedence over the number of days.
 For example, if you specify to retain a minimum of three releases, the most recent three will be retained indefinitely - irrespective of the number of days specified.
 However, you can manually delete these releases when you no longer require them.

 As an author of a release pipeline, you can customize retention policies for releases of your pipeline on the **Retention** tab.
-You can also customize these policies on an [environment-by-environment basis](#environment-specific-retention).
+You can also customize these policies on a [stage-by-stage basis](#stage-specific-retention).

 ### Global release retention policy